 Finding ways to re-purpose trash can not only make your lifestyle more “green,”, but it can save you money and time as well.
 For example, for those of you trying to get your gardens to grow – did you know that plastic soda and water bottles can be used as a drip irrigation system for your garden?
 This would not only save on time watering the garden but also conserve water.
 What about all of those great vegetable and fruit peels we throw away instead of composting them?
 Most of the trash we throw away can be reused, repurposed or recycled for another use.

 Here are 10 ways to make your trash work for you:

 1. Save those glass jars and bottles and recycle them.

 2. Tuna cans can be used as food plates for rabbits.

 3. Popsicle sticks can be used as garden markers.

 4. Worn down crayons can be melted into a mold to make more crayons, or used to create fire starters.

 5. Ziploc bags can be washed and reused for future uses.

 6. Fruit and vegetable peelings, tea bags, coffee grounds, filters, newspapers, wood ash, grass clippings can be taken to the compost pile.

-7. Bones from last nights dinner can be dried out and pulverized to be used as bone meal for garden (make sure all the meat is off the bones).
-Once the bones have dried out, they can be thrown into the compost pile or put directly into garden for a fertilizer (provides plants with phosphorus and calcium).
+7. Bones from last night’s dinner can be dried out and pulverized to be used as bonemeal for the garden (make sure all the meat is off the bones).
+Once the bones have dried out, they can be thrown into the compost pile or put directly into the garden for a fertilizer (provides plants with phosphorus and calcium).